buildwithdan/flask-crud/README.md

 A starter Python CRUD app, using Flask, Bootstrap, SQLite

-## Updates
+## To do:

 - [ ] need to fix the delete button
-- [ ] need to add a create button for new contracts
+- [ ] Add a create button for new contracts
-- [ ] clean up packages too big for vercel
+- [ ] Flash for add and delete
 - [ ] add vercel deploy

-Structure of app
-my_flask_app/
-│
-├── api/
-│ ├── **init**.py #not being used
-│ ├── config.py
-│ ├── models.py
-│ ├── views.py
-│ ├── templates/
-│ │ ├── base.html
-│ │ ├── index.html
-│ │ ├── edit_row.html
-│ ├── static/
-│ │ ├── css/
-│ │ │ ├── main.css
-│
-├── config.ini
-├── requirements.txt
-├── run.py

-suck it ?
+- [ ] find way to have database variables on Vercel rather.